 Kimbra Quinn, M.ed., Senior Marketing Specialist

-Kimbra joined the eHealth Innovations team in February of 2015, bringing with her 20 years of experience in marketing, project management, and higher education administration.
+Kimbra joined the eHealth Innovations team in February of 2015, bringing along 20 years of experience in marketing, project management, and higher education administration.
 She specializes in the ability to cultivate partnerships by identifying needs and providing creative and thoughtful solutions.
-A custumer-centered approach and visionary leadership allows Kimbra to excel at developing and growing new initiatives that coincide with overall goals of the organization.
+A customer-centered approach and visionary leadership allows Kimbra to excel at developing and growing new initiatives that coincide with the overall goals of the organization.